 The first Tool is Lectio Divina, which translates to divine reading.
 By rooting our prayer in God’s word, we can take comfort in knowing that He accompanies us on any journey, including strengthening our mental health.

 Lectio Divina is a type of prayer in which we slowly read a passage from Scripture.
 We pay attention to what stands out to us from the passage and use this time to bring our thoughts and emotions to God.
-(For more on how to pray with Lectio Divina, check out our post here.)
+Check out our post on how to pray the Lectio Divina.)